 All is not lost, you can still check out the new dashboard:

 - Head to Profile > Settings > Edit and choose Dashboard as your homepage.
 This will set the dashboard as your personal homepage (you can always change it back later).

-- If you're an administrator, head to > General Configuration > Further Configuration and set the dashboard as the default homepage for the whole site, sit back and accept all those high fives from your team.
+- If you're an administrator, head to Administration > General Configuration > Further Configuration and set the dashboard as the default homepage for the whole site, sit back and accept all those high fives from your team.